Lystrup IF

-Lystrup Idrætsforening is a Danish association football club currently playing in the Jutland Series, the fifth level of Danish football.
+Lystrup Idrætsforening is a Danish association football club currently playing in the DBU Jyllands Serie 3, one of the ninth tiers of Danish football.
 They play at Lystrup Idrætsanlæg in Lystrup, East Jutland.

 History

 Founding and early decades

 Lystrup Idrætsforening was founded on 10 February 1934.
 However, there is some uncertainty about the exact date, which may ascribed to the fact that other sports activities were exerted in the area before that year.
 In the 1920s, two clubs were located in the area: Lystrup-Elsted Idrætsforening and Lystrup Boldklub, who would both be disbanded.

 Co-founder and first chairman of Lystrup Idrætsforening, or Lystrup IF in short, was N.J.
 Nielsen.
 During the first years of existence, association football was the only sports department in the club, but gymnastics and badminton would soon join.
 In the 1930s, the club at one point changed its name to "L.B.", either referring to a "Lystrup Boldklub" or "Lystrup Badmintonklub".

 Until 1950, Lystrup IF had its training facilities on the fields surrounding the town, after which grass pitches were installed.
 In 1969, another pitch and a clubhouse were constructed by Lystrup Enge, which provided a new home ground for the club.
 A gym, Lystruphallen, was built in 1973, and in the following year Lisbjerg IF joined Lystrup IF.